xwu/xwu-swift-numerics/integers-part-2.md

 ### Absolute value and magnitude

 In Swift, `abs(_:)` returns a value of the __same type__ as the argument.
 Specifically, the function returns the absolute value of the argument.
-For a signed (and fixed-width) integer type `T`, therefore, a runtime error occurs when evaluating `abs(T.min)` because the result cannot be represented in `T`.
+Therefore, for a signed (and fixed-width) integer type `T`, a runtime error occurs when evaluating `abs(T.min)` because the result cannot be represented in `T`.

 By contrast, evaluating `T.min.magnitude` does not cause a runtime error.
 However, the value is not always of type `T` but rather of the __associated